 |To provide general back office and administration support and services||

 We may collect Personal Information from and about you through the following:

-- Direct interactions where you may give us your Personal Information by filling in forms or by corresponding with us by post, phone, email or otherwise.
+- Direct interactions where you may give us your Personal Information by filling in forms or by corresponding with us by post, phone, email, by coming within the recording field of vision of any of GCube’s CCTV systems maintained at our offices or otherwise.
 This includes Personal Information you provide when you: